zestsoftware/zest.releaser/doc/source/options.rst

     Default: no.  Set this to yes to register a package before uploading.
     On the official Python Package Index registering a package is no longer needed, and may even fail.

+push-changes = yes / no
+    Default: yes.
+When this is false, zest.releaser sets ``no`` as default answer for the question if you want to push the changes to the remote.

 Per project options